Christian-Brandtner/registration-form/readme.md

-A template readme file to be filled in upon the start and finish of a new project.
+A small project to practice turning a template into an actual site.
+Based on the template found on colorlib. https://colorlib.com/etc/regform/colorlib-regform-23/